Americans living in Germany

 Making friends has also been a gradual process for Rebecca.
 While Germans might be perceived as reserved, she’s learned that locals are actually just a bit shy.
 She’s found that within time, Germans tend to be extremely helpful and friendly.

 If you’re an American considering living in Germany, Rebecca recommends being 100% intentional about embracing the language and culture.
 This goes a long way and will result in you feeling more comfortable in your new home.

 Rebecca’s plans to permanently move to Europe happily took her by surprise and she’s now thrilled to be living in Germany.

 Now that you have a better sense as to what life is like for an American living in Germany, what’s next?
 Along with joining She Hit Refresh’s growing Facebook community, check out the following resources:

 - Schedule a 60-minute consultation call with Cepee Tabibian, She Hit Refresh’s founder about how to make your refresh happen!

 - Make I’m Outta Here!
 An American’s Ultimate Visa Guide to Living in Europe your source for all you need to know about visas and moving to Europe!

-- Take a look at our Spain, Portugal, Netherlands, and Ireland guides if you’re interested in learning about moving to these European countries.
+- Take a look at our Spain, Portugal, France, Netherlands, Ireland, Italy, and Iceland guides if you’re interested in learning about moving to these European countries.